pc2/sus-compiler/README.md

 ### Terseness (Similar to many current HDLs, such as Chisel)
 - Bundles
 - Interfaces
-- Handle control signals with channels
+- Handle control signals with streams
 - Clocks are handled with dedicated syntax
 - Syntactic sugar for Resets